 Under the Advisory Agreement, the Advisor is entitled to receive a monthly management fee from the Fund.
 The Advisor's fee schedule provides that the Fund will pay the Advisor a flat fee of 0.76% of the Fund's average daily net assets.
 The fee is computed at the close of business on the last business day of each month in accordance with the Advisory Agreement.
-The Advisor has contractually agreed to waive its management fee or reimburse the Fund for expenses otherwise payable by the Fund ("Operating Expenses Limitation Agreement") to the extent necessary to ensure that net operating expenses of the Fund (excluding interest, taxes, brokerage commissions, AFFE, extraordinary expenses, Rule 12b-1 fees, shareholder servicing fees or any other class-specific expenses) do not exceed 1.00% of the Fund's average daily net assets through at least February 27, 2023.
+The Advisor has contractually agreed to waive its management fee or reimburse the Fund for expenses otherwise payable by the Fund ("Operating Expenses Limitation Agreement") to the extent necessary to ensure that net operating expenses of the Fund (excluding interest, taxes, brokerage commissions, AFFE, extraordinary expenses, Rule 12b-1 fees, shareholder servicing fees or any other class-specific expenses) do not exceed 1.00% of the Fund's average daily net assets through at least February 27, 2025.
 The Advisor may request recoupment of previously waived fees and paid expenses in any subsequent month in the thirty-six month period from the date of the management fee reduction and expense payment if the aggregate amount actually paid by the Fund toward the operating expenses for such fiscal year (taking into account the reimbursement) will not cause the Fund to exceed the lesser of: (1) the expense limitation in place at the time of the management fee reduction and expense payment; or (2) the expense limitation in place at the time of the reimbursement.
 The management fees accrued for the Fund for the three most recent fiscal years ended October 31 are shown below.

-2021 2020 2019 Total Management Fees Accrued \$661,733 \$697,100 \$711,995 Management Fees Waived \$93,290 \$106,116 \$96,142 Net Management Fees Paid to Advisor \$568,443 \$590,984 \$615,853
+2023 2022 2021 Total Management Fees Accrued \$491,110 \$572,603 \$661,733 Management Fees Waived \$110,211 \$102,748 \$93,290 Net Management Fees Paid to Advisor \$380,899 \$469,855 \$568,443

 The Fund's management fees prior to January 1, 2021, were based on a management fee of 1.00% of average daily net assets.
+Effective January 1, 2021, the investment advisory fee for the Fund was reduced to a flat rate of 0.76% of the Fund's average daily net assets.